 With the surge of online shopping and ride-sharing services, there are more cars than ever on the roadways and highways.
 If you or someone close to you was injured in an on-the-job delivery vehicle accident, you may be entitled to workers’ compensation.
-At Barry Feinstein & Affiliates, our skilled Massachusetts workers’ compensation attorneys can analyze the facts of your case and determine your legal rights and options.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our skilled Massachusetts workers’ compensation attorneys can analyze the facts of your case and determine your legal rights and options.
 With over 25 years of experience, we understand how to protect the interests of our clients in these complex claims.

 According to the Bureau of Labor Statistics, approximately 1.4 million people work as delivery truck drivers throughout the country.
 Different types of trucks may be used to make deliveries, such as box trucks, large vans, flatbed trucks, pick up trucks, and customized trucks.
 Common causes of delivery vehicle accidents that end up injuring delivery drivers include but are not limited to:

 - Driving under the influence of alcohol or drugs; or

 Workers’ compensation is a type of insurance that pays monetary benefits to workers who become injured, ill, or disabled during the scope and course of employment.
 These benefits typically cover medical expenses, wage benefits, vocational training, rehabilitation costs, and disability benefits, depending on your injuries.
 The insurance policy is paid entirely by the employer and is free for the employee.